 “My dream community would consist of interesting people with a wealth of experience in different areas.
 My goal is to support young people at the local level so that they are not forced to leave”.

 A big plus, he said, was that the program took place over one full week, forcing participants to think about their plans constantly.
-Both mentors are the founders of coworking, so he learned some concrete ways of how to manage such communities and their funding.
+Both mentors are the founders of coworking, so he learned some concrete ways to manage such communities and their funding.

 Learn more about Peter’s work on his website.